Autodesk/synthesis/installer/Linux/README.md

 If you're having trouble executing the `.run` package, try ensuring that the execute bit is properly set by running
 `chmod +x SynthesisLinux*.run`

-If still run into issues or have problems with the installation itself, please feel free to submit an [issue](https://github.com/Autodesk/synthesis/issues).
+If still run into issues or have problems with the **installation itself**, please feel free to submit an [issue](https://github.com/Autodesk/synthesis/issues).

 For questions reguarding compilation, feel free to contact matthew.moradi@autodesk.com